 This article will review the most common types of processes and highlight the differences between them.

 Steel plate often has a thin layer of mill scale, which occurs during the manufacturing process.
 In most applications, the presence of mill scale is acceptable, as it does not compromise the strength or integrity of the material.
-However, in applications that require a surface to be painted – such as use on armored vehicles – mill scale must be removed (otherwise the paint will simply flake off over time).
+However, in applications that require a surface to be painted – such as use on heavy-duty vehicles used in construction, mining and agriculture applications – mill scale must be removed (otherwise the paint will simply flake off over time).

 Steel plate is loaded and preparing to enter a Wheelabrator shot blaster

 Shot blasting differs from its cousin, sand blasting, in that sand blasting combines the abrasive material with compressed air, which flows through a blasting nozzle.
 Shot blasting, on the other hand, uses a throwing wheel that rapidly spins and propels blasting material inside a contained area.
 This greatly reduces silicon dust and general environmental pollution.